coderofsalvation/docker.alpine.nodejs.pod/README.md

 ## queue

-[Lightweight queue](https://npmjs.org/package/rsmq) which allows microservices to act as distributed producers/consumers.
+Scale horizontally using the [Lightweight queue](https://npmjs.org/package/rsmq) which allows microservices to act as distributed producers/consumers.
 It uses redis at port 6379, has a cli (`queue --help`) and a [REST api](https://npmjs.org/package/rest-rsmq) at port 3000.

 * [microservice example](https://github.com/coderofsalvation/pod.microservice)